nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 sweeping up monsters.

 But there was still the matter of the map.
-We'd got hold of the Sextant by this point, which would give you a latitude & longitude in the format `A'B" C'D"` where each letter was between A and P.  That's a pretty thinly disguised pair of bytes, so we were pretty confident that the world was:
+We'd got hold of the Sextant by this point, which would give you a latitude & longitude in the format `W'X" Y'Z"` where each letter was between A and P.  That's a pretty thinly disguised pair of bytes, so we were pretty confident that the world was: